djhmateer/djhmateer.github.io/_posts/2020-10-21-cookie authentication in asp.net core 3.1.md

 I've got 4 more articles coming delving into Testing, Configuration, Storing Passwords, and Razor Pages.

 Learning how to do a simple Cookie based Identity based site with just the parts I need feels really freeing.
-I've now got great tests, great certainty on my apps security, and a simple codebase.
+I've now got great tests, great certainty on my apps security, and a simple codebase..